Michał Hieronim Radziwiłł

-Ordynat of Kleck, Olyka and Niasvizh, Great Sword-bearer of Lithuania from 1771, castellan of Vilnius from 1775, voivode of Vilnius Voivodship from 1790, Starost grabowski, komorowski, kraszewicki, and miksztadzki.

-He was Marshal of Sejm (Partition Sejm, together with Adam Poniński) on 19 April 1773 - 11 April 1775 in Warsaw.

-He was married to Helena Przeździecka from 26 April 1771.

-Their son was nobleman Antoni Radziwiłł.

 Biography

-Son of mentally ill Marcin Mikołaj Radziwiłł and Marta née Trembicka, he was neglected until his father was incapacitated (which took place in 1748).
+Born into the House of Radziwiłł, the second son of Prince Marcin Mikołaj Radziwiłł (1705-1782) and his second wife, Marta Trembicka (d.
+1812), he was neglected until his father was incapacitated (which took place in 1748).
 His brother was the voivode Józef Mikołaj Radziwiłł.

 He received a thorough education and married Helena Przezdziecka, known for her affair with King Stanisław August.

 He was the owner of numerous goods, he became famous as a good farmer.
 During his rule, the ponds in the Przygodzice estates located near Ostrów Wielkopolski became one of the most significant in Poland and Europe.
 In Nieborów, he amassed a considerable collection of works of art, including paintings by Paulus Potter, Nicolas Poussin, Nicolas Lancret, Élisabeth Vigée-Lebrun.